 Script: Set-Cs2013Features.ps1 – Easily Install Prerequisites and Tools for Microsoft Lync Server 2013

-This script will assist in getting servers ready for the installation of Microsoft Lync Server 2013 on Windows Server 2012.
+This script will assist in getting servers ready for the installation of Microsoft Lync Server 2013 on Windows Server 2012 and Windows Server 2012 R2.
 This includes the operating system prerequisites, SQL Express (where necessary), Silverlight, and more.
 Some post installation options are also available, and include Microsoft tools such as the debugging tools, the Best Practices Analyzer (BPA), Connectivity Analyzer, and more.
 Where the script needs files available online, it will automatically download them.
 More options will be added as I have time, and can properly test.
 This includes Edge, Director, and Mediation server prerequisites, and more tools.
 If you have suggestions, please feel free to comment below.

 The current options are:

 1. Director – Installs the OS prerequisites and SQL Express instances required to install this role.

 2. Edge – Installs the OS prerequisites and SQL Express instances required for this role.